khushi-purwar/Developer-Days/README.md

 ### SAWO WEEK SOLUTION

 1. [Blog App](https://blogapplication.vercel.app/) : Application built using HTML, CSS and JS.
 It is an application where user can add a new blog, edit it, delete it as well as view other blogs and make changes in them.
 Application uses LocalStorage, therefore blog will not be deleted when the browser is closed.
 Application also includes a login page which is made using `SAWO LABS`

+## WEEK-3 Challenge

+1. Create a simple submission form using Node.js and database

+## WEEK-3 Solution

+1. [Submission Form](https://assignment-submission-form.herokuapp.com/) : A simple submission form with basic candidate details.
+Store the candidate details in the database along with assignment pdf.